 The static list of available selections is defined once and can not be modified interactively through UMC.
 Such a list is best implemented though a custom syntax class.
 As the implementation must be available on all system roles, the new syntax is best registered in LDAP.
-This can be done by using ucs_registerL-DAPExtension which is described in Section 3.4.3.2.
+This can be done by using ucs\registerL-DAPExtension which is described in Section 3.4.3.2.

-As an alternative the file can be put into the directory /usr/share/pyshared/univention/admin/syntax.d/ and linked into the directory /usr/lib/pymodules/python2.6/univention/admin/syntax.d/.
-When included into a Debian package, the linking is normally done by dh_python.
+As an alternative the file can be put into the directory /usr/lib/python2.7/dist-packages/univention/admin/syntax.d/.

-The following example is comparable to the default example in file /usr/share/pyshared/univention/admin/syntax.d/example.py:
+The following example is comparable to the default example in file /usr/lib/python2.7/dist-packages/univention/admin/syntax.d/example.py: